 It’s soon 100 years from the advent of mass production.
-A past century that has been truly wonderful years to the human race – but..
-It’s also a century that has been forced to experience an explosion in the exploitation of natural resurces, as well as an uncontrolled diffusion of man made chemicals.
+A past century that has been truly wonderful years to the human race, but It’s also a century that has been forced to experience an explosion in the exploitation of natural resurces, as well as an uncontrolled diffusion of man made chemicals.
 The proportions of these two adverse effects of the modern society are truly disastrous to the planet.
-Or rather, the planet doesn’t really care, the ecosystems will probably adapt.
-The intriguing fact is that the human population suffer severely in the future, if this generation can’t find a departure from the route of the 20th century.
+It’s quite intriguing when you realize that the human population will suffer severely in the future, if this generation can’t find a departure from the route of the 20th century.
 Continuing business as usual will ruin the possibilities to sustain a large population on this planet.

-Going back to a mediaeval economy is not an option.
-Mass production is extremely important to the human race and we wouldn’t want to be without it.
+So what can we do?
+Lets rule out a couple of options first: Going back to a mediaeval economy is not an option.
+The goods we have today is extremely important to the human race and we wouldn’t want to be without it.
 Conclusively, if we are to live on this planet for more than a few hundred additional years it’s imperative that we come up with solutions to make the production/consumption machinery work in a sustainable way.

 So, what can we do about it?
 Well, for one thing there are a thousand bugs (viruses if you like) in the economic laws, the business models etc on how to make money to sustain ourselves and our companies.
 These bugs needs to be corrected in order to create a global human culture that is compatible with not only safe global conditions but also enhances the biosphere to make our planet healthy and bubbling with life.
 So there is a huge amount of work that needs to be done!